content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/linux/linux-or-unix-demo-file-cammands-using-gitbash.md

 ## What is Linux/Unix?

-Let's first start with the basic knowledge of the Linux nd Unix operating system.
+Let's first start with the basic knowledge of the Linux and Unix operating system.
 To know more details about linux/unix [click here](https://github.com/content-development-2022/Revature-Next-Gen-Java-AWS-Angular-Extended-v3.1/blob/main/linux/supporting-files/linux-or-unix.md)

 ## What is Git?